YahooArchive/mojito/docs/dev_guide/intro/mojito_mvc.rst

 The ``ActionContext`` object has an ``error`` method for reporting errors.
 Like the ``done`` method, ``error`` should only be called once.
 Also, you cannot call both ``done`` and ``error``.
 The error requires an ``Error`` object as a parameter.
-The ``Error`` object is just the standard JavasScript ``Error`` object that can have a ``code`` property specifying the HTTP response code that will be used if the error bubbles to the top of the page (i.e., not caught by a parent mojit).
+The ``Error`` object is just the standard JavaScript ``Error`` object that can have a ``code`` property specifying the HTTP response code that will be used if the error bubbles to the top of the page (i.e., not caught by a parent mojit).